-Trend #1: “Passive scanning” becomes irrelevant for OT asset management
+Trend #1: “Passive Sniffing” becomes irrelevant for OT asset management

 Then there’s the cost factor of purchasing, installing, and maintaining the hardware required for passive solutions, which becomes a killer for large enterprises with hundreds or thousands of networks.
 Compare that to a software-only solution with centralized management, easy remote updates, and zero license cost per discovery node.

-What is active probing, and how does it compare to passive scanning?
+What is active probing, and how does it compare to passive sniffing?
 Watch this short educational video

 Besides the technicalities of asset discovery, there’s a deeper conceptual difference between asset management and “ICS detection”.
 The detection camp implicitly or explicitly assumes a strong customer aversion against manual data entry.
 While this is true for asset configuration data, it ignores the fact that engineers still need — and want — to document stuff.
 Think about adding files to asset items, such as manuals or project backup files.
 Think about change management.
 Think about determining staff responsibilities for certain equipment, and all the other vital metadata you see in a real-world engineering and maintenance environment.